Towards Foundation Models for Experimental Readout Systems Combining Discrete and Continuous Data: Methods

 \subsection{Time Queries Space}

 We first obtain time and spatial embeddings through learnable, independent projections from their vocabularies, in which we add positional embeddings along each dimension.
 We also embed both the momentum and angular values through independent linear projections (continuous spaces), and prepend our kinematics as initial context along both time and spatial projections, an example of which is given in Eq. \ref{eq:tokens}.
 Each embedding dimension is set to 256 in our experiments.
+We therefore define the following sequences:\footnote{Here, \texttt{SOS} and \texttt{EOS} denote the \textit{Start of Sequence} and \textit{End of Sequence} tokens, respectively.}

 We then combine information through a transformer block using CMHCA, in which we obtain our Query projection (Q) from the time embeddings, and the Key (K) and Value (V) projections from the spatial embeddings.\footnote{For a given time, query the possible pixel locations of valid Cherenkov photons.} The result is a spatio-temporally aware embedding to be further processed by transformer blocks utilizing traditional Multi-Head Self-Attention (MHSA) blocks \cite{vaswani2017attention}.
-Each transformer block consists of its respective attention type with 8 heads, a linear projection layer, and a standard feed forward network with 2 linear layers and GeLU activation \cite{hendrycks2016gaussian}.
+Each transformer block consists of its respective attention type with 8 heads, a linear projection layer, and a standard feed forward neural network (FFNN) with 2 linear layers and GeLU activation \cite{hendrycks2016gaussian}.
 Given the large combinatorial space of plausible tracks at a given kinematics, careful consideration must be taken within each attention head.
 Specifically, we must enforce the model to learn more focused attention maps given an initial context.
 We do not want the attention maps to simply collapse to the most probable configurations as aggregations over the entire phase-space.
-Therefore, we employ multiple normalization schemes, in which both pre and post norm strategies are used.
+Therefore, we employ a pre-normalization scheme in the transformer blocks \cite{ba2016layer,xiong2020layer}.
 We further augment this through normalization of the Q,K matrices \cite{henry2020query}, in which $\ell_2$ normalization is applied with a learnable scale factor.
 This makes attention scores invariant to their scale - promoting stability, increased variability in our output space and direction focused.
 This being a key feature given the large combinatorial space of plausible track configurations mentioned prior.